xiix0/scam/README.md

-Hope that the day after you die is a nice day.
+Of course you have a purpose -- to find a purpose.